-In recent years, several breeds have gained the “hypoallergenic” label.
-Given that up to 20% of western country populations are allergic to dogs, it’s no surprise that this label has grown in popularity.
-But, if you have been pinning all your hopes on one of these dogs being the perfect solution, don’t get too excited—this term is not as accurate as it sounds.
+In recent years, people have been referring to types of dogs as “hypoallergenic.”
+Given that up to 20% of western country populations are allergic to dogs, it’s no surprise that this “hypoallergenic” label has grown in popularity.
+But, if you have been pinning all your hopes on one of these dogs being the perfect solution, don’t believe the hype.

-Although some individual dogs may indeed elicit fewer allergy symptoms than others, studies suggest that there is no specific breed that is truly hypoallergenic.
+Although some individual dogs may indeed elicit fewer allergy symptoms than others, studies suggest that there is no specific breed (or mix of breeds) that is truly hypoallergenic.